marcellogalhardo/android-challenge-goconqr/README.md

 8. It's use SVG.
 9. It was some unit testing with JUnit and Mockito (see test folder).
 10. It was some Ui tests with Espresso (see androidTest folder).
+11. It's use CustomView implementation with parameters by XML (see DatePickerView).

 *Important:* Unit and Ui tests *must run with Mock flavor*.